 By Natasha Samuel, senior product marketing manager

 Egencia also recognized that unusual times called for new approaches.
 We accelerated the development of several features on the Egencia website and app.
-We created a new channel for travel consultants to help travelers, with an online cancellation form to prioritise the volume of cancellation requests.
-And we supported travel managers with a process to manage mass cancellations, rather than adding an additional burden to hundreds — and at times thousands — of travelers to self-service.
+We created a new channel for travel consultants to help travelers, with an online cancelation form to prioritize the volume of cancelation requests.
+And we supported travel managers with a process to manage mass cancelations, rather than adding an additional burden to hundreds — and at times thousands — of travelers to self-service.

 Corporations are looking to the future and planning for when their operations start to return to normal.
-These businesses want to ensure their cash liquidity is in a strong position to operate, meaning they too are focused on the question of airline refunds.
+These businesses want to make certain their cash liquidity is in a strong position to operate, meaning they too are focused on the question of airline refunds.

 It’s not that simple

 We in the industry — the business TMCs, industry bodies, and airlines — assume that the average leisure or business traveler understands what goes on behind the scenes.
 That they will just know that getting a travel credit, or a refund from their original ticket, in a complex air distribution model, in the middle of a global crisis, is going to take longer, and they will just know the reasons for that.

 When a business traveler logs onto a website, they’re presented with results that include hundreds of potential flight options from hundreds of airlines.
 It’s a simple process in the business traveler’s seat when they book with Egencia.
 As a traveler, I log in, I see relevant flight options for me, and I book in less than five minutes on average.

 Take a step behind the scenes and what the business traveler doesn’t see is: